Growing New Zealand backlash targets online sex braggarts

 But confusion about the police response, and questions about the handling of the probe, have prompted the police minister to seek an independent review of police conduct.

-The revelations have sparked a wider debate about sexual violence, with counselling groups urging better sex and relationship education in schools, besides spurring the government to weigh measures to halt cyber bullying.
+The revelations have sparked a wider debate about sexual violence, with counseling groups urging better sex and relationship education in schools, besides spurring the government to weigh measures to halt cyber bullying.